 Beginning in January 2021, the new rules state that Category 1 CME for Washington State NDs can be granted to any event approved by an accredited naturopathic medical school (that applies to SCNM’s approval of the Southwest Conference on Botanical Medicine).
-Category 2 CME is granted to any event approved by other organizations including the AAFP (that applies to both the 2021 SW Conference and Medicines from the Earth).
-After the events are over, the materials can still be used for distance-learning in Washington State.
+Category 2 CME is granted to any event approved by other organizations including OBNM.
+After the events are over, the materials can still be used for distance learning in Washington State.

 You also may have heard that the rule change for Washington State NDs includes the requirement to complete an exam before certificates can be issued for any recorded content.
-That requirement is being waived by the state board until the end of 2021 due to COVID-19.
+We have an examination available for WA NDs.

 I am a naturopathic physician licensed in Arizona — how can I earn CE credits to fulfill the 3-hour opioid/addiction credit requirement?

 What about CME for Naturopathic Doctors licensed in California?

 History: We began receiving approval from CNDA (California Naturopathic Doctors Association) for the Southwest Conference on Botanical Medicine in 2018, so any recordings of that event made from 2018 to 2020 can count for California Naturopathic CME credit.
 We will be applying for CE through CNDA for the 2023 Southwest Conference as well.